Another round of severe weather forecast for Southern Plains

-OKLAHOMA CITY — Another round of severe weather is forecast for the Southern Plains, including the possibility of tornadoes.
+OKLAHOMA CITY — Officials closed schools, evacuated military aircraft and issued high-water warnings Monday with another round of severe weather potentially including tornadoes forecast for the Southern Plains.

-School districts in Oklahoma City, nearby Norman and elsewhere have canceled classes Monday as forecasts also call for hail and wind gusts of up to 80 mph (128 kph).
+School districts in Oklahoma City, nearby Norman and elsewhere canceled classes as forecasts also call for hail and wind gusts of up to 80 mph (128 kph) in Oklahoma.
 A flood watch is in effect for the greater Oklahoma City region.
-Strong winds and hail also are forecast for the West Texas.
+Strong winds and hail also are forecast for West Texas and other areas.

+Tinker Air Force Base near Oklahoma City evacuated several planes to other military installations in anticipation of storm damage.

-The National Weather Service says the storm system will move later Monday into western Arkansas.
+The National Weather Service said the storm system will move later Monday into western Arkansas.
 The threat of severe weather will continue into Tuesday.

 It’s the latest round of severe weather to strike the region after a spate of tornadoes raked the Southern Plains on Friday and Saturday, leaving widespread damage and some people injured.